stayorgo/htmsect/README.md

 # htmsect

-htmsect is an html parser, with tools and ultilities to analyze html for golang, delphi, fpc, and in the future C language.
+htmsect is an html parser, with tools and ultilities to analyze html.
+This html parser is available for golang, delphi, fpc, and in the future C language.

 It is based on fasthtmlparser, which is a delphi html parser that is fast, simple, and elegant.